Ritax2003/Loan-Approval-Prediction/README.md

 # Loan Approval Prediction System

 Welcome to the Loan Approval Prediction System!
 This project uses machine learning models to predict loan approval status based on various applicant features.
-The application is deployed using Streamlit and is accessible via [this link](https://loan-approval-prediction-subrata.streamlit.app/).
+The application is deployed using Streamlit and is accessible via - Streamlit Link-  [this link](https://loan-approval-prediction-subrata.streamlit.app/).
+### This file is also uploaded in Huggingface space - https://huggingface.co/spaces/subrata2003/loan_approval_system

 ## Project Overview